IShowSpeed: 2024–present: Travel content, streamer of the year and continued growth

 On January 10, 2025, Watkins announced that he would be doing a tour in South America.
 On January 28, during his tour in Peru, he was declared an honorary mayor of Lima for an hour by Rafael López Aliaga, the city's mayor, who also declared him an "ambassador of Lima".

-On February 1, 2025, Watkins appeared in WWE's Royal Rumble, when Akira Tozawa, the planned 8th entrant, was considered unable to compete in the match.
-Watkins substituted for Tozawa.
-Watkins managed to eliminate Otis with Bron Breakker but then got speared by Bron Breakker shortly after.
-Outside of the ring, Otis caught Watkins, but subsequently proceeded to throw him over the announcer's table — eliminating him.

-Later on February 14, 2025, Watkins participated in "Match for Hope 2025", a soccer charity event hosted in Stadium 974, Qatar, as a co-captain for team Chunkz & IShowSpeed, facing off against team AboFlah & KSI.
+Later on February 14, 2025, Watkins participated in "Match for Hope 2025", a soccer charity event hosted in Stadium 974, Qatar, as a co-captain for Team Chunkz & IShowSpeed, facing off against team AboFlah & KSI.
 The match ended with team AboFlah & KSI's 6–5 victory over team Chunkz & IShowSpeed.
 The event managed to raise more than $10.7 million for charity.